moranjohn-95/budget-planner/README.md

 # Budget-Planner-PP3

 An easy to use Budget Planner that can be run in a browser using an interactive terminal or from the CLI.
-A user can run a variety of commanands that enable the setting of monthly goals, entering transactions and more.
+A user can run a variety of commands that enable the setting of monthly goals, entering transactions and more.
 Its a striaghtforward application that is suitable for anyone looking to get on top of their spending habits.

 ![Responsive layout](assets/images/screenshots/am-i-responsive.png)
 Credit: [am i responsive](https://ui.dev/amiresponsive?url=https://budget-planner-p3-2560f12ec44b.herokuapp.com/terminal.html)